-While you’re thinking about your new website, what content you will include, where you will source photos (I wrote a helpful post about that here), and how much you need to budget (find out how much it will costs here), trying to work out where to find a good web designer that isn’t going to take your first-born in exchange for their work you also need to consider how long it takes to build a website.
+While you’re thinking about your new website, what content you will include, where you will source photos (I wrote a helpful post about that here), and how much you need to budget (find out how much it will cost here), trying to work out where to find a good web designer that isn’t going to take your first-born in exchange for their work, you also need to consider how long it takes to build a website.
 And what you will do to launch your new website.

 I’m not just talking about the time from contract to delivery.